• CRM & Integrations

 Your team's daily work is where the design philosophy of each tool really shows.
 Mixmax is designed to help you manage deals from Gmail.
 It surfaces important conversations, suggests the right next steps, and automates follow-ups, all while keeping Salesforce perfectly updated in the background.
 This saves reps over two hours a day on admin work.
 Groove’s workflow often requires reps to work within the Groove platform, creating an extra step and pulling them out of their inbox.
 For reps trying to stay focused and move quickly, that context switching is a constant drag on productivity.

-Groove vs. Mixmax: Pricing and Integrations
+Groove vs. Mixmax: Let's Talk Price and Integrations

 Choosing a sales platform often comes down to two things: how much it costs and how well it works with the tools you already use.
 Both Groove and Mixmax connect to your CRM, but they do it with different philosophies and price tags.
 Understanding this difference is key to picking the right tool for your team.

-Groove's Enterprise Pricing vs. Mixmax's Scalable Plans
+Groove's Enterprise Plan vs. Mixmax's Flexible Tiers

 Groove is built for enterprise teams and is generally more expensive.
 Its plans start around $42 per user per month and often require annual contracts.
 This model fits established sales organizations with large budgets.
 Mixmax offers more flexible and scalable pricing, making it a better fit for growing teams.
 A free plan covers basic email tracking and scheduling.
 Paid plans begin at $29 per user per month, adding AI-powered workflows and full CRM sync.
 This structure lets your team start small and add capabilities as you grow, without a massive upfront investment.